21 Black History Month Movies for Reflection and Celebration

 In addition, Cecil must determine if he should take action in his way while his wife, Gloria, battles with her addictions and their stubborn eldest son, Louis, works for a just world.

-Some of the top cast includes Forest Whitaker, Oprah Winfrey, Mariah Carey, John Cusack, Jane Fonda, Cuba Gooding Jr.
+Some of the top cast members include Forest Whitaker, Oprah Winfrey, Mariah Carey, John Cusack, Jane Fonda, and Cuba Gooding Jr.

-Malcolm X is also one of the best black history month movies to watch.
+Malcolm X is also one of the best black history month movies.
 Mr. Malcolm X, the iconic African American leader, is the subject of this biographical epic.

 Furthermore, when he is released from prison, he preaches the teachings but travels to Mecca.